Linda Neumann

-Linda Elisa Neumann (born 17 March 1993) is a German female deaf swimmer.
+Linda Elisa Neumann (born 17 March 1993) is a German deaf swimmer.
 She competed at the Deaflympics in 2009, 2013 and 2017 representing Germany.
-She currently holds the German deaf swimming record for the women's 400m freestyle event which was set by her in 2014.
+She currently holds the German deaf swimming record for the women's 400m freestyle event, which she set in 2014.

 Neumann has won 2 medals in her Deaflympic career including a silver medal in the women's 400m freestyle event and a bronze medal in the women's 400m individual medley event as a part of the 2013 Summer Deaflympics.